-- What are the risks associated with the fish passage plan: - o likelihood of success? - o Regulatory approvals? - o Demonstrated success of the proposed technologies? - Population, genetic or ecosystem threats? - What are the costs of the fish passage plan: operations, study costs, construction? - What are the benefits: biologic (productivity), conservation, First Nations cultural and other societal benefits (tourism, education)?
+- What are the risks associated with the fish passage plan: - o likelihood of success? - o Regulatory approvals? - o Demonstrated success of the proposed technologies? - o Population, genetic or ecosystem threats? - o Impacts to facility operation? - What are the costs of the fish passage plan: operations, study costs, construction? - What are the benefits: biologic (productivity), conservation, First Nations cultural and other societal benefits (tourism, education)?